Diesel fuel: Chemical composition

 Diesel does not mix with water.
-This picture also showcases the phenomenon of Thin-film interference.
+This picture also showcases the phenomenon of thin-film interference.

 In the United States, petroleum-derived diesel is composed of about 75% saturated hydrocarbons (primarily paraffins including n, iso, and cycloparaffins), and 25% aromatic hydrocarbons (including naphthalenes and alkylbenzenes).
 The average chemical formula for common diesel fuel is C_{12}H_{23}, ranging approximately from C_{10}H_{20} to C_{15}H_{28}.

 Chemical properties

 Most diesel fuels freeze at common winter temperatures, while the temperatures greatly vary.
 Petrodiesel typically freezes around temperatures of -8.1 °C, whereas biodiesel freezes between temperatures of 2 to 15 C. The viscosity of diesel noticeably increases as the temperature decreases, changing it into a gel at temperatures of -19 to -15 °C, that cannot flow in fuel systems.
 Conventional diesel fuels vaporise at temperatures between 149 °C and 371 °C.

 Conventional diesel flash points vary between 52 and 96 °C, which makes it safer than petrol and unsuitable for spark-ignition engines.
-Unlike petrol, the flash point of a diesel fuel has no relation to its performance in an engine nor to its auto ignition qualities.
+Due to the way Diesel engines initiate combustion by injecting fuel once the cylinder charge has reached temperatures well above the fuel's flash point, the precise flash point of a diesel fuel has (unlike with petrol) little relation to its performance in an engine nor to its auto ignition behaviour.